ilaif/gh-prx/README.md

 1. Checking out to an automatically generated branch:

     ```sh
-    gh prx checkout-new 1234 # Where 1234 is the issue's key
+    gh prx checkout-new 1234 # Where 1234 is the issue's key.
+If not provided, a list of issues will be prompted.
     ```

    <img src="https://github.com/ilaif/gh-prx/raw/main/assets/gh-prx-checkout-new.gif" width="700">